juandpinto/frequency-dictionary/README.md

-# OPUS-Lemmas
+# OPUS-Frequencies

 This repository is part of an ongoing project to create a frequency list of Hebrew words from OPUS's [OpenSubtitles2018] collection, which is a mega-corpus of cleaned, tokenized, and parsed versions of XML files originally obtained from [opensubtitles.org].
 My word list consists of Hebrew lemmas, and is arranged based on a combination of raw frequency, range, and dispersion.

 - Latest version of my word lists: [export/](export/)
-- Latest version of my main script: [HebrewLemmaCount.py](HebrewLemmaCount.py)
+- Latest version of my main script: [create-word-list.py](create-word-list.py)

 This repo also includes a script to extract information on all movies in the corpus: the IMDB ID, title, year, and original language.
 The script uses [Derrick Gilland]'s [omdb.py library], which is a Python wrapper around the [OMDb API (Open Movie Database API)].
 OMDb is, in turn, a project that makes use of [IMDb (Internet Movie Database)] for its data.